Sockeye: a language for analyzing hardware documentation: Case studies

 \subsection{Discussion}

-In the course of specifying these \glspl{soc}, we found numerous omissions and ambiguities in the reference manuals in addition to the more serious cases reported above.
-This is perhaps unsurprising given the use of natural language to describe something highly precise.
-Moreover, the work required to create a specification is not trivial: a significant effort is necessary to understand a platform in enough fidelity to build a suitable model for it.
+In the course of specifying \glspl{soc}, we found numerous omissions and ambiguities in reference manuals in addition to the more serious cases reported above.
+This is perhaps unsurprising given the use of prose to describe something highly precise.
+Moreover, the effort of creating a specification is not trivial: significant work is needed to understand a platform in enough fidelity to build a suitable model for it.

 However, once a component is modeled, its semantics are available indefinitely.
-It reveals the complexity of interactions at the central points in modern \gls{soc}, such as the memory interconnect: multiple different resource protection mechanisms converge at a single point, and it is not immediately clear whether and how they fit together.
+It reveals the complexity of interactions at key points in modern \gls{soc}, such as the interconnect: many different resource protection mechanisms converge at a single point, and it is not immediately clear how they fit together.
 A formal model makes the complexity of the underlying system visible, and forces the specifier to engage with it.

-Weighing this against the wasted software engineering effort of dealing with hardware bugs, documentation errors, and programmer misinterpretations of technical manuals is beyond the scope of this work, but we expect the advantages of a formal model with automatic analysis to outweigh the cost of creating it.
+Weighing this against the wasted software engineering effort of dealing with hardware bugs, documentation errors, and misinterpretations of technical manuals is beyond the scope of this work, but we expect the advantages of a formal model with automatic analysis to outweigh the creation cost.